Offer Your Patients Relief from Allergies

 In-house allergy testing and treatment offers patients relief from one of the most widespread diseases in the country – all from the convenience of your office.

-At Ancillary Medical Solutions, we work with you to discuss allergy testing and immunotherapy needs for your office in accordance with your practice demographic.
-We partner with companies specializing in identifying, diagnosing, and effectively treating allergies by implementing a complete solution utilizing state-of-the-art testing and immunotherapy, AMS helps healthcare providers deliver lasting relief from allergies.
+We work with you to discuss allergy testing and immunotherapy needs for your office in accordance with your practice demographic.
+We partner with companies specializing in identifying, diagnosing, and effectively treating allergies by implementing a complete solution utilizing state-of-the-art testing and immunotherapy options that deliver lasting relief from allergies.

 Turnkey testing and immunotherapy solutions costs nothing to start and can be set up in your office in under three weeks.
 Our allergy partners provide all the necessary materials and training to your office, so that you can provide a service your patients will find invaluable